-5.0 GROUNDWATER SAMPLING PROCEDURES
+5. GROUNDWATER SAMPLING PROCEDURES

 This section of the SAP provides information about purging and sampling groundwater collected from monitor wells.
+The locations of the monitor wells for the various CCR Units are shown in Figure 3.
 During the last 10 years, the method of micropurging (i.e., low-flow/minimal drawdown sampling) has gained favored status and acceptability in the regulated community.
-As a result, micropurging will be the preferred method of sampling for all the monitor wells at the Power Station.
+As a result, micropurging will be the preferred method of sampling for all the monitor wells at the Calaveras Power Station.